 WEED AND THEIR BOTANICAL NAMES

-2. The yam tubers do not get rotten quickly because they are raised from the ground within inside of the barn and this enables air to circulate as uses of barn
+2. The yam tubers do not get rotten quickly because they are raised from the ground inside of the barn and this enables air to circulate as uses of barn

 3. It is easy to detect any tuber that is going bad due to the fact that the yams are arranged in vertical lines and in rows.